Slobodan Ljubotina

 Slobodan Ljubotina (Слободан Љуботина; born 11 January 1984) is a Serbian professional basketball coach and former player.
+He is currently the assistant coach for Spartak Subotica of the Serbian League, ABA League and the Champions League.

 Playing career

 Ljubotina started his basketball career with Spartak Subotica, making his debut in the YUBA League during the 2001–02 season.
 In July 2005, he signed with Crvena zvezda but later left the club before appearing in a game for them.
 He started the 2005–06 season with Avala Ada and in March 2006 he moved to Union Olimpija with whom he won the 2006 Slovenian League championship.

 From 2006 to 2008 he played with Polish club Turów Zgorzelec.
 The 2008–09 season he started with Oostende but after only five games he was released and then in November 2008 he moved to Vojvodina Srbijagas where he spent the rest of the season.
 For the 2009–10 season he moved to Politekhnika-Halychyna in Ukraine.
 For the 2010–11 season he returned to Poland and signed with Trefl Sopot.
 In 2011–12 and 2012–13 season he played for Spartak Subotica in the Serbian B League.
 His last club was Crnokosa from Kosjerić where he played till December 2013.